 Tropical island on The Emerald Coast?
 Sure, we could handle that!
+Welcome to Ilha Grande!

 Ilha Grande (large island) is located three hours south of the behemoth city of Rio de Janeiro, it’s also easily accessible by private transfer (including ferry boat).
 It was the perfect paradise after spending a week in the bustling, albeit grimy streets of the city – more on that soon!

 For centuries, this small slice of heaven was a base for transient pirates before eventually becoming a penitentiary.
 Nowadays the island’s sole purpose is tourism alone.
-During our stay on the island, we seldom saw other travellers, if it weren’t for some chatty Norwegian’s at breakfast we’d have thought we were the only other internationals on the isle.
+During our stay on the island, we seldom saw other travellers.
+If it weren’t for some chatty Norwegian’s at breakfast we’d have thought we were the only other internationals on the isle.

 Unfortunately for us, our time in Ilha Grande was a cloudy one.
 Which meant the landscape became a little subdued, even the palm trees seemed a little droopy.